All-China Federation of Trade Unions: Relation to the state

+Publications

+The ACFTU publishes various journals, magazines, and other media, including Worker's Daily.

 Other labor activism in China

-The ACFTU remains the country's only legally permissible trade union.
-Attempts to form trade unions independent of the ACFTU have been rare and short-lived.
-One notable example is the Beijing Workers' Autonomous Federation formed during the 1989 Tiananmen Square protests.
+The ACFTU is China's only legal trade union.

+The independent Beijing Workers' Autonomous Federation formed during the 1989 Tiananmen Square protests.
 Martial Law Command Headquarters issued a public notice declaring the BWAF an illegal organization and ordering it to disband on the grounds that Federation leaders were among "the main instigators and organizers in the capital of the counterrevolutionary rebellion."

+Since the 1990s, grassroots non-government organizations focused on labor advocacy have increased.
+As a result of their precarious legal position, they rarely engage in overt labor resistance.

 The failure of the ACFTU to advocate for workers has led to an increase in wildcat strikes and other unauthorized labor action.
-Wildcat strikes are one of few options available to workers because the ACFTU refuses to authorize strikes no matter what the conditions are.